otrekw/azure-docs.de-de/articles/service-bus-messaging/service-bus-dotnet-get-started-with-queues.md

 ### <a name="add-code-to-send-messages-to-the-queue"></a>Hinzufügen von Code für das Senden von Nachrichten an die Warteschlange

-1. Fügen Sie in **program.cs** die folgenden `using`-Anweisungen am Anfang der Datei nach der aktuellen `using`-Anweisung hinzu.
+1. Ersetzen Sie den Code in **Program.cs** durch den folgenden Code.
+Im Folgenden sind die wichtigsten Schritte aus dem Code aufgeführt.
+    1. Erstellen eines [ServiceBusClient](/dotnet/api/azure.messaging.servicebus.servicebusclient)-Objekts unter Verwendung der Verbindungszeichenfolge für den Namespace
+    1. Aufrufen der [CreateSender](/dotnet/api/azure.messaging.servicebus.servicebusclient.createsender)-Methode für das `ServiceBusClient`-Objekt, um ein [ServiceBusSender](/dotnet/api/azure.messaging.servicebus.servicebussender)-Objekt für die angegebene Service Bus-Warteschlange zu erstellen
+    1. Erstellen eines [ServiceBusMessageBatch](/dotnet/api/azure.messaging.servicebus.servicebusmessagebatch)-Objekts mithilfe von [ServiceBusSender.CreateMessageBatchAsync](/dotnet/api/azure.messaging.servicebus.servicebussender.createmessagebatchasync)
+    1. Hinzufügen von Nachrichten zum Batch mithilfe von [ServiceBusMessageBatch.TryAddMessage](/dotnet/api/azure.messaging.servicebus.servicebusmessagebatch.tryaddmessage).
+    1. Senden des Nachrichtenbatches an die Service Bus-Warteschlange mithilfe der [ServiceBusSender.SendMessagesAsync](/dotnet/api/azure.messaging.servicebus.servicebussender.sendmessagesasync)-Methode

+        Weitere Informationen finden Sie in den Codekommentaren.

         ```csharp
+        using System;
         using System.Threading.Tasks;
         using Azure.Messaging.ServiceBus;
-    ```
-1. Fügen Sie in der `Program`-Klasse die folgenden beiden statischen Eigenschaften hinzu.

-    ```csharp
+        namespace QueueSender
+        {
+            class Program
+            {
                 // connection string to your Service Bus namespace
                 static string connectionString = "<NAMESPACE CONNECTION STRING>";

                 // name of your Service Bus queue
                 static string queueName = "<QUEUE NAME>";
-    ```

-    > [!NOTE]
-    > Ersetzen Sie `<NAMESPACE CONNECTION STRING>` durch die Verbindungszeichenfolge für Ihren Service Bus-Namespace.
-Ersetzen Sie außerdem `<QUEUE NAME>` durch den Namen der Warteschlange.
-1. Deklarieren Sie die folgenden statischen Eigenschaften in der `Program`-Klasse.
-Weitere Einzelheiten finden Sie in den Codekommentaren.

-    ```csharp
                 // the client that owns the connection and can be used to create senders and receivers
                 static ServiceBusClient client;

                 // the sender used to publish messages to the queue
                 static ServiceBusSender sender;

                 // number of messages to be sent to the queue
                 private const int numOfMessages = 3;
-    ```
-1. Ersetzen Sie die `Main()`-Methode durch die folgende **asynchrone** `Main`-Methode.

-    ```csharp
                 static async Task Main()
                 {
                     // The Service Bus client types are safe to cache and use as a singleton for the lifetime
                     // of the application, which is best practice when messages are being published or read
                     // regularly.
                     //
                     // Create the clients that we'll use for sending and processing messages.
                     client = new ServiceBusClient(connectionString);
                     sender = client.CreateSender(queueName);

                     // create a batch
                     using ServiceBusMessageBatch messageBatch = await sender.CreateMessageBatchAsync();

                     for (int i = 1; i <= 3; i++)
                     {
                         // try adding a message to the batch
                         if (!messageBatch.TryAddMessage(new ServiceBusMessage($"Message {i}")))
                         {
                             // if it is too large for the batch
                             throw new Exception($"The message {i} is too large to fit in the batch.");
                         }
                     }

                     try
                     {
                         // Use the producer client to send the batch of messages to the Service Bus queue
                         await sender.SendMessagesAsync(messageBatch);
                         Console.WriteLine($"A batch of {numOfMessages} messages has been published to the queue.");
                     }
                     finally
                     {
                         // Calling DisposeAsync on client types is required to ensure that network
                         // resources and other unmanaged objects are properly cleaned up.
                         await sender.DisposeAsync();
                         await client.DisposeAsync();
                     }

                     Console.WriteLine("Press any key to end the application");
                     Console.ReadKey();
                 }
+            }
+        }
         ```
+1. Ersetzen Sie `<NAMESPACE CONNECTION STRING>` durch die Verbindungszeichenfolge für Ihren Service Bus-Namespace.
+Ersetzen Sie außerdem `<QUEUE NAME>` durch den Namen der Warteschlange.
 1. Erstellen Sie das Projekt, und vergewissern Sie sich, dass keine Fehler vorhanden sind.
 1. Führen Sie das Programm aus, und warten Sie auf die Bestätigungsmeldung.